ucu-computer-science/MedButton/README.md

 - Parsing data in appropriate format
 - Implemented AES encryption/decryption of transmitted via GPRS message
 - Transferring parsed data after pressing the button using the GPRS module
-- Working on connecting LoRa Onethink module and transferring data with LoRa
+- Connected LoRa Onethink module to transfer data with it

 # Future plans:
 - Connect temperature sensor to transfer additional data about a soldier's condition